lovincyrus/cosmonauts-world/README.md

 ## Contribution

-To submit a feature, bug fix, typo, or enhancement to the site, you may proceed by reading the [contributing guidelines](CONTRIBUTING.md).
+To submit a feature, bug fix, typo, or enhancement to the site, you may add an issue or (even better) create a pull request to [this repository](https://github.com/lovincyrus/cosmonauts-world).

 **Note:** Please abide by the [Code of Conduct](CODE_OF_CONDUCT.md) in all interactions.

-If you know any awesome Cosmos / Tendermint projects, please add an issue or (even better) create a pull request to [this repository](https://github.com/lovincyrus/cosmonauts-world).

 ## Adding a project